farhi/remote-desktop/README.md

 A text is displayed (HTML format) in the terminal, which indicates a URL.

-Connect within a browser to the displayed IP, such as:
+Connect with a web browser to the displayed URL, such as:
 - http://localhost:38443/vnc.html?host=localhost&port=38443

 for this test (executed as a script), there is no token to secure the VNC, as it is local.